saikarne7133/robiticsproject/README.md

 2. To find the safest path around with arduino by comparing the outputs of various sensors.
 3. To transfer the data required to map the surroundings in 2D format by using a Zigbee.
 4. Using MATLAB software to process the data acquired by Zigbee receiver to obtain        the 2D map in pc/laptop.

+SOFTWARE DESCRIPTION
+This project is implemented using following software’s:
+•	Arduino IDE compiler - for navigation part
+•	Matlab – for mapping part